Breakout Sessions Schedule

 Working with Neurodivergent Students: Trauma-Informed, Inclusive Approaches to Behavior and Learning Presenter: Brian Van Brunt, EdD, Director of Behavior and Threat Management, DPREP This training addresses the intersection of mental health, trauma, and neurodivergence in higher education settings.
 Faculty and staff will develop a deeper understanding of how stress, sensory processing differences, and past trauma can influence behavior, communication, and self-regulation.
 Participants will learn inclusive, trauma-informed strategies for managing challenging behaviors, supporting student self-regulation, and creating learning environments that reduce unnecessary barriers and lower the risk of escalation—while maintaining academic expectations, professional boundaries, and institutional responsibilities.
 Tags: Student experience, Equity, Good for all employee groups. |

-Room: TBD On campus only.
-This session will not be recorded. |
+Room: HSS 104 On campus only.
+This session was not recorded. |

 |